-Jo Ann M. Gora age 63
+Jo Ann M. Gora age 63 Director since 2004

-Director cin

-President, Ball State University, since 2004.
+Jean L. Wojtowicz age 51 Director since 2004 President, Ball State University, since 2004.
 Dr. Gora served as Chancellor of the University of Massachusetts at Boston from 2001 to 2004.
 She was Provost and Vice President for Academic Affairs at Old Dominion University from 1992 to 2001.

-Jean L. Wojtowicz

 President and Chief Executive Officer, Cambridge Capital Management Corp., a manager of non-traditional sources of financing, since 1983.
-Ms. Wojtowicz is also a director of Vectren Corporation, which is listed on the

-New York Stock Exchange.
+Ms. Wojtowicz is also a director of Vectren Corporation, which is listed on the New York Stock Exchange.